Content KPIs

 • How great is the probable effect of a measure compared to the effort involved?

-You will gradually create a prioritized list of goals and measures.
-Your content on your own website, in social networks or for your newsletter mailing list is also included.
+You will gradually create a prioritised list of goals and measures.
+Your content on your own website, on social networks or for your newsletter mailing list is also included.

 And because your content and activities now hopefully have clear goals and tasks, it is much easier to derive the appropriate key figures from them.